MerosCrypto/Meros/docs/Protocol/Consensus.md

 - signature: BLS Signature of the Verification.

-`SignedVerification` has a message length of 196 bytes; the `Verification` message with the 86 byte signature appended.
+`SignedVerification` has a message length of 196 bytes; the serialized `Verification` with the 96 byte signature appended.

 ### SignedSendDifficulty